wso2/docs-ei/en/streaming-integrator/docs/develop/testing-a-Siddhi-Application.md

 out to ensure that the Siddhi applications you create and deploy are validated before they are run in an actual production environment.

--   Validate Siddhi applications that are written in the Streaming Integrator Studio.
+-   Validate Siddhi applications that are written in the Streaming Integrator Tooling.
--   Run Siddhi applications that were written in the Streaming Integrator Studio.
+-   Run Siddhi applications that were written in the Streaming Integrator Tooling.
 -   Simulate events to test the Siddhi applications and analyze events that are received and sent.
 This allows you to analyze the status of each query within a Siddhi application at different execution